aclao89/LA_Metro_Bike/README.md

  I also included several geographical visualizations on popular stations, interactive map to gauge distance, and a heat map for volume of rides in an area.

-Metro Bike Share is a partnership between Metro and the City of Los Angeles.

-Metro is a multimodal transportation agency that is really three companies in one: a major operator that transports about 1.5 million boarding passengers on an average weekday on a fleet of 2,200 clean air buses and six rail lines, a major construction agency that oversees many bus, rail, highway and other mobility-related building projects, and it is the lead transportation planning and programming agency for Los Angeles County.

                                                         Data Format Overview
 Total rides in 2017: 229,255